tidev/alloy/README.md

 $.b.addEventListener("click",function(){
 	alert("You clicked the button");
 });

+// "exports" represents the top-level container for this view exports.open();
 ```

 If you don't add an `id` attribute to an element, it will not be referencable directly in your controller.